pomber/the-x-in-mdx/captions.md

 If you are new to MDX,
 this may not be the best introduction
 35.2 -> 40
-MDX typically used for embedding interactive components in Markdown
+MDX is typically used for embedding interactive components in Markdown
 40 -> 42.7
 But here we are taking a different approach